techgrounds/cloud-assignments-JAZ4u/TECHGROUNDS_ASSIGNMENTS/Presentations_and_Softskills/JP Morgan Workshop/assignment.md

 **Workshop – share your results**

-- Once you have identified what your personal values are, then you can ask yourself these questions:
+- <mark>Once you have identified what your personal values are, then you can ask yourself these questions:</mark>

   - How am I honoring my values?